Jayne Mansfield: Film

 Mansfield's fourth starring role in a Hollywood film was in Kiss Them for Me (also 1957), for which she received prominent billing alongside Cary Grant.
-However, in the film itself she is little more than comic relief; Grant's character relates to a redhead played by fashion model Suzy Parker.
-The film, described as "vapid" and "ill-advised", was a critical and box-office flop, and marked one of the last attempts by 20th Century-Fox to publicize Mansfield.
-The continuing publicity surrounding Mansfield's physical appearance failed to sustain her career.
+In the film, she is little more than comic relief; Grant's character relates to a redhead played by fashion model Suzy Parker.
+The film, described as "vapid" and "ill-advised", was a critical and box-office flop, and was one of 20th Century Fox's last attempts to promote Mansfield.
+The continuing publicity related to her physical appeal failed to sustain her career.
 Fox gave her a leading role opposite Kenneth More in The Sheriff of Fractured Jaw (1958), a western comedy filmed on location in Spain.
 In the film, Mansfield's three songs were dubbed by singer Connie Francis.
 Fox released the film in the United States in 1959, and it was Mansfield's last mainstream film success.
 Columbia Pictures offered her a part opposite James Stewart and Jack Lemmon in the romantic comedy Bell, Book and Candle (1958), but she turned it down because she was pregnant.
-Fox then attempted to cast Mansfield opposite Paul Newman in Rally 'Round the Flag, Boys!
+Fox attempted to cast Mansfield opposite Paul Newman in Rally 'Round the Flag, Boys!
 (1958), his ill-fated first attempt at comedy.

+Mansfield had remarried in 1958, to Mickey Hargitay.
+Three children were conceived when they were together: Mickey, Jr. (b.
+1958), Zoltan (b.
+1960), and Mariska (b.
+1964).

-With a decreased demand for big-breasted, blonde bombshells and an increasing negative backlash against her excessive publicity, Mansfield became a box-office has-been by the early 1960s, yet she remained a celebrity, still able to attract large crowds outside the United States by way of lucrative and successful nightclub acts.
+With a decreased demand for big-breasted, blonde bombshells and an increasing backlash against her excessive publicity, Mansfield became a box-office has-been by the early 1960s.
+She was still a celebrity, able to attract attention and large crowds for her lucrative and successful nightclub acts, including appearances in Las Vegas.
+She earned "$200,000 for ten weeks of work."

-Mansfield gained no major star role in film roles after 1959.
-She was unable to fulfill a third of her contract with Fox due to her reported "repeated pregnancies".
 Fox stopped viewing her as a major Hollywood star and started loaning her and her likeness out to foreign productions in England and Italy, respectively, until the end of her contract in 1962.
-Many of her English/Italian films are regarded obscure and some considered lost.
+Many of her English/Italian films are regarded as obscure and some are considered lost.